bdomingu/Python-Adventure-Game/README.md

 # Python-Adventure-Game
-This is an adventure game created in Python that calls for user input.
+A python adventure game that calls for user input.
+There are several different scenarios including winning and game over, depending on what the user inputs while playing the game.